riadumitrescu/wear-my-work/README.md

-# Wear My Work
+# Build to Wear

-A minimal, editorial-style website that introduces the Wear My Work concept and facilitates the Founders Drop (10 free custom hoodies for creators at printing cost only).
+A minimal, editorial-style website that introduces the Build to Wear concept and facilitates the Founders Drop (10 free custom hoodies for creators at printing cost only).

 ## 🎨 Design Philosophy

-Wear My Work is not just a website — it's a soft, minimalist, emotional container for a creative movement.
+Build to Wear is not just a website — it's a soft, minimalist, emotional container for a creative movement.
 The design combines subtle visual storytelling with functional clarity, where every pixel and animation feels considered, intentional, and calm.
 It's premium without being loud, poetic without being confusing, and simple without being boring.

 ## 🚀 Getting Started